towersvault/shinpokered/README.md

 ***Additional Master features that go beyond engine modifications and fixes***

-An experimental New Game+ has been added.

-All 151 pkmn are available in one version.
+All 151 pkmn are available in one version (rarities may vary per version).

 You can play as a boy or a girl.

 There's an EXP bar in battle.

-You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.

 You can hunt for shiny pokemon, and they are valid with Gen 2 games.

 No more grinding wild pokemon.
 Nearly all trainers can be rematched just by talking to them once or twice.

 The "SET" battle style gives increased difficulty by making the stats of trainer pokemon more on your level.
-It also doubles the effect of X-stat items that trainers love to use.
+It also doubles the effect of the X-stat items that AI trainers are fond of.
+And it disallows the use of Revive items in battle.
+Finally, it makes catching a wild Mewtwo more challenging.

+You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.

 One of the aides in Oak's lab toggles scaling of trainer rosters to your level (evolving them if applicable).

 The other aide in Oak's lab toggles a pokeball-caught symbol in battle after obtaining the pokedex.
 To help with Gen 2 interaction, this also applies a gender symbol to species that can be male or female.

-Another aide npc is in the viridian pokemon center.
+Another aide npc is in the Viridian pokemon center.
 He will toggle on/off randomization of non-special trainers.

+Item, Sleep, and Freeze clauses can each be toggled by the Clause Brothers in Viridian City.

 The bag now supports an additional item list for an extra 20 slots of space!
 Press START on the bag menu to hot-swap the item list that populates the active bag.
 Only the active bag's item list is recognized by the game's systems.

+An experimental New Game+ has been added.
+It can be enabled if you have an uncorrupt save file wherein the Elite 4 have been beaten.
+Press and hold SELECT while choosing New Game; a jingle confirms activation.

 Lots of quick-key features.
 - Quick 'Owned' Check - Place the cursor over FIGHT and press Select to play the enemy 'mon cry if it's already owned.